 Address numbers painted on curbs provide a quick and easy way for emergency responders, delivery services, and others to locate properties.
-Curb numbers need to be repainted every few years to ensure that they remain visible and legible.
+Curb numbers should be repainted every few years to ensure In that they remain visible and legible.

-Temple City has authorized Canning Hunger, a local nonprofit organization, to repaint the curb addresses throughout the city as a fundraiser and public service.
-Temple City is not paying Canning Hunger to perform this service; the organization will solicit donations from residents, but donations are not required.
+In 2017, Temple City authorized Canning Hunger, a local nonprofit organization, to repaint the curb addresses throughout the city as a fundraiser and public service.
+Temple City did not pay Canning Hunger to perform this service; the organization solicited donations from residents, but donations were not required.

 If you have questions or concerns, please contact Ashley Avery in the Community Development Department at 626-285-2171 ext.
 4316.

 Frequently Asked Questions

 Why isn't the City painting its own curb addresses?

 Painting all of the curb addresses citywide would cost the City about $230,000.
 The City does not have the funds or resources available at this time to undertake such a costly effort.
 Nonprofit organizations can paint the curb addresses at a significantly lower cost because they rely upon volunteer labor.

 Canning Hunger is a 501(c)(3) nonprofit organization based in Southern California that provides a variety of services to homeless and needy families.
 More information is available on their web site at www.canninghunger.org.
 Temple City is allowing Canning Hunger to provide this service, but does not endorse or otherwise support the organization.

 Can I opt out of having my address painted?